I did it!

 I’ve learned so much from my first year of working from home and balancing my new career with mommyhood.
 The lessons I mentioned here are just some of the most important things freelancing has taught me that I believe can help other mamas just starting out.

 Feel free to fire away with any questions you have for me in a comment below!
 I’m glad to help.

 Are you a full-time freelancer?
 Do you have some tips you’d like to share with other readers?
-Please leave a comment below and let us know!
+Connect with me on Twitter, LinkedIn, Facebook, or Instagram and keep the conversation rolling!
 Also, if you’re interested in contributing your freelancing story, I’d love to hear it.
 Click here to submit a guest post!